 We know that the body produces cortisol and adrenaline under stress and that it takes time for this to subside.
 How long is a matter of debate - estimates range from hours to days to over a week -but what is not disputed is that continuous or regular stress leads to a situation where those hormones are always elevated, which is bad for health.
 So we want to make sure that our dog is not put under significant stress on a daily basis.

 As a society we invented the dog walk as a convenient way for us to provide for these needs in a simple, enjoyable and efficient package.
 All of these necessary things are provided in an hour or so, a couple of times a day.
 And for many dogs – and their guardians – it is a model that works really well.

 The problem comes when our dog is not one of those “many dogs”.
 When our dog is fearful of other dogs or unknown people, then the standard dog walk can feel like a nightmare.
 Yet many still try to use this model to provide for their fearful dog’s needs.
 Worse - they load the model with yet another function: rehabilitation training.
 Not only are they trying to provide exercise, play, stimulation, companionship and all that, but they are trying to help their dog feel better about the things they are scared of as well.

 It is a lot to lay on a simple dog walk!

 So we need a new model for dogs and guardians like these.
 One that still provides for all of their dog's needs and the need for rehabilitation training, but also for one more need we haven’t mentioned yet - the need for both of them to feel safe.

-A model I rather like is the "deconstructed dog walk".
+A model I rather like is what I call the "deconstructed dog walk".
 Think of those fancy desserts on Masterchef!
 It has all the key elements of a standard “walk in the park” but it looks quite different!